cesarvr/keycloak-bible-openshift/import-export/README.md

 > This will start the export and save the generated file into ``/tmp/migrate.json``.
 If this file is to big you may need to mount a [PVC](https://docs.openshift.com/enterprise/3.1/dev_guide/persistent_volumes.html) in this folder.

+Explanation of what this script does can be found in the next section.

 <a name="manually" />